amxxscripter412-hub/COD-MW4/README.md

 - Must grant El and programmers full FTP or file access to add, remove, or modify files
 - Must not modify any game configuration without approval
 - Must keep server free from other mods that may cause conflicts

-### Repository Manager Requirements

-- Responsible for maintaining GitHub repository structure
-- Must review and merge pull requests
-- Must keep documentation organized and up to date
-- Must coordinate with programmers for version control
-- Must ensure no unauthorized code is merged

 ### Tester Requirements